genecoding/NTU-MLDS-Spring2018/HW4/README.md

     ![re421]
     ![re422]
     ![re423]
   Surprisingly PPO and DDDQN (especially DDDQN) didn't bring significant improvement in this homework.
-RL models need to see different observations as many as possible during training to perform well, and there is only one environment in this homework, I guess that's why PPO and DDDQN didn't outperform too much here...
+RL models need to see different observations as many as possible during training to perform well, and there is only one worker/environment in this homework, I guess that's why PPO and DDDQN didn't outperform too much here...

 * Playing videos
   | Policy Gradient | PPO       |